BakkesModWiki/BakkesModWiki.github.io/content/code_snippets/displaying_images.md

 Finally, add this code to the RenderCanvas

 {{< highlight cpp "linenos=table" >}}
-LinearColor color = { 255, 255, 255, 255 };
+// Sets the canvas' color to white
-canvas.SetColor(color); //this is necessary to display images correctly.
+// This is necessary to display images correctly.
 Without setting the color to white, images will be darker.
-Changing the alpha (last value) can be used to make the image more/less transparent
+// Changing the alpha (last value) can be used to make the image more/less transparent
+// Changing the RGB values can be used to give the image different tints LinearColor color = { 255, 255, 255, 255 };
+canvas.SetColor(color);

 myImage->LoadForCanvas();
 if (myImage->IsLoadedForCanvas()) {